 Does the oral supplementation of glutathione work?

+Supplementation in the form of dietary supplements can, on the other hand, provide a regular and easily accessible source of glutathione to achieve one’s daily glutathione requirements.
 In a 6-month randomized, double-blinded, placebo-controlled trial, oral glutathione supplementation was effective at increasing body compartment stores.
 This increased with time and the dosage of the supplement taken (1).
+This study was conducted in non-smoking, healthy individuals.

 Why liposomal glutathione?

-Pilot studies have proven that liposomal glutathione consumption can increase blood stores of glutathione by 25% in just 2 weeks (1,3).
+Liposomal delivery can bypass the breakdown of glutathione that may occur during digestion (13).
+Supportive evidence is provided by pilot studies that have proven that liposomal glutathione consumption can increase blood stores of glutathione by 25% in just 2 weeks (1,3).
 This is compared to 30-35 % after 6 months of non-liposomal glutathione administration.
 The elevated cellular glutathione levels resulted in reductions in oxidative stress biomarkers without any toxicity.

 Bioavailability studies with our own liquid liposomal glutathione formulation have indicated that plasma glutathione levels increased by almost 64-times.
 This is as compared to a non-liposomal formulation.